Turn in Applications to:

 Free and Reduced Price Meals are available to families who believe they may qualify.
 If your household is currently receiving benefits from SNAP (Supplemental Nutrition Assistance Program-formerely the Food Stamp Program), TANF (Temporary Assistance for Needy Families) or, FDPIR (Food Distribution on Indian Reservation), you may not need to fill out a free and reduced meal application.
-Nutrition Services will email (email will come from firstname.lastname@example.org) or mail out a "Direct Certification" letter which states that your child(ren) will receive free school breakfasts and lunches for School Year 2017-18.
+Nutrition Services will email and/or mail out a "Direct Certification" letter which states that your child(ren) will receive free school breakfasts and lunches for School Year 2019-20.
 If you have not received this letter, we do not show your child(ren) to be receiving this benefit.
-Please contact Penny Ripley in Nutrition Services at 816-986-2204 for verification.
+Please contact Nutrition Services at 816-986-2204 for verification.

 Only complete one application per family.
 The information you give will be used to determine or prove your child's eligibility for free or reduced-priced meals.
 This information may also be used for other state or federally funded school benefits.

 Within 48 hours of completing a online free and reduced meal application, you may verify and print your application result letter for your file.
 To review and/or print the approval letter go directly to the site:

 You will need your confirmation number from when you filled out the online application on heartlandapps.com or, your child(ren's) student ID # and last name.
 Remember, it may take up to 48 hours before result letter is posted.